 What you don’t know is killing us

-Everyone, whether they use tobacco or not, is harmed by the tobacco industry.
-And it’ll take a collective effort across a variety of sectors to address these issues.
+Everyone, whether they use tobacco or not, is harmed by Big Tobacco.
+And it’ll take a collective effort across a variety of sectors to address these issues and hold the tobacco industry accountable.
 Join STOP in pulling back the curtain and exposing the industry’s nefarious practices that it tries so hard to keep hidden.
 Everyone has a role.
 Learn more and see how you can take action today.